 10. Online Reports

 Financial Advisor Users who are listed on Paladin's Registry website may provide disclosures for their credentials, ethics, and business practices so investor Users have online access to the information.
 Advisors can opt out of Paladin services at anytime by notifying Paladin.
 Paladin maintains a record of the data that was provided by advisors in the event the advisors want to be reactivated on a Paladin website.

-If Users want to modify or update personal information, Users should login to one of Paladin's internal websites and click on the function that enables them to make these changes.
+If Users want to modify, delete, or update personal information, Users should login to one of Paladin's internal websites and click on the function that enables them to make these changes.
 Users are able to change User IDs (email addresses), update passwords, select optional programs, and update personal reports.

 Paladin may provide the names, email addresses and telephone numbers of advisors who seek admittance to the Registry or want to advertise their services on a Paladin website to an affiliated company that produces referrals for financial advisors.

 Paladin sites are not intended for use by minors under the age of 18.
-The site is operated in compliance with the Children’s Online Privacy Act and will not knowingly collect or use personally identifiable information from anyone under the age of 18.
+The site is operated in compliance with the Children’s Online Privacy Act and will not knowingly collect or use personal information from anyone under the age of 18.

 Re-Targeted advertising uses information collected on an individual's web browsing behavior such as the pages they have visited or the searches they have made.
 This information is then used to display ads.
 The information collected is only linked to an anonymous cookie ID (alphanumeric number); it does not include any information that could be linked back to a particular person, such as their name, address or credit card number.
 The information used for targeted advertising either comes from Paladin Registry, Inc. or through third party website publishers.
 If you would like to opt out of re-targeted advertising from Paladin Registry, Inc. that occurs when visiting our third party advertising publishers, please click here.
 Please note this does not opt you out of being served advertising.
 You will continue to receive generic ads.